 Gosnells Citra Sea Mead

-Some of you may know that I have been partial to a splash or two of mean for the past year or so.
-And as such am always on the look of for interesting and unique drinks.
-Gosneells is one of those.
-A carbonated draft mead that almost felt like it belonged in a happy meal rather than on www.beerhawk.co.uk
+Some of you may know that I have been partial to a splash or two of mead for the past year or so.
+And, as such, I’m always on the look of for interesting and unique drinks.
+Gosnells is one of those.
+A carbonated draft mead that almost felt like it belonged in a “Happy Meal” rather than on www.beerhawk.co.uk

 I have never had a mead like it.
 A key aspect of mead is normally its body and flavour.
-Honey is your dominant ingredient, and even though this was true for Citra Sea the body was more like a shandy or fizzy pop than the thick, rich mead that I am used to.
+Honey is the dominant ingredient, and even though this was true for Citra Sea, the body was more like shandy or fizzy pop than the thick, rich mead that I am used to.
 This can, to a degree, be explained by the abv.
-Traditional mead varies between 11 and 18% whereas Citra Sea is 4.5% a much more ‘palatable’ percentage.
+Traditional mead varies between 11 and 18% whereas Citra Sea is 4.5%; a much more ‘palatable’ percentage.

 Flavourwise, expect sweetness – and I mean oodles of sweetness.
 The citra flavour is sort of lost in the sweetness from the honey.
 Although it was a nice beverage to drink cold, I don’t think I could drink a lot of it.

 I’m well-know for having a bit of a sweet tooth, but tThis is one of the few times I will say that a drink was too sweet even for my tastes.